JohnDorsey/PyCellEliminationRun/readme.md

       -inclusion of LZMA and/or GZIP.

     -internal features:

-      -simplify the CellElimRunCodecState:

-        -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.

-        -separate experimental features from the headerDict and header routines.

-      -simplify Spline:

-        -separate into 2d and nd.

-        -move caching to new classes - compose cachedSpline2d(Spline) and cachedSplineND(Spline).
+      -make the cer block seq codec reuse a cercs.

+      -add Shannon-Fano coding as a faster alternative to huffman coding.

+      -add bound corner touch header features to make the CER codec easily able to compress its own output.

       -add real lower and upper bounds to spline instead of imposeMinimum/imposeMaximum.
 This will fix global clipping.

+      -add automatic catalogue edits / editing functions for different situations like monotonic data.

       -convolution-based weighted spline interpolation.

+      -add optional filters to genCellCheckOrder and/or scoreFun.

       -complete and test grid mode for CellCatalogue.

-      -add bound corner touch header features to make the CER codec easily able to compress its own output.

-      -add automatic catalogue edits / editing functions for different situations like monotonic data.

-      -add optional filters to genCellCheckOrder and/or scoreFun.

-      -add Shannon-Fano coding as a faster alternative to huffman coding.

       -store CellTargeter rankings as a heap for performance reasons.